Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Dynamical Ejecta

 \subsection{Mass}

+In order to asses the systematic changes in ejecta masses between different datasets with different physics input, we restrict the binary parameter space to $q\in(1,1.2)$ and $\tilde{\Lambda}\in(350,850)$, common for all datasets that we compare.
+In doing so we reduce the number of simulations significantly.
+Thus, we aim to assess the changes on the qualitative level only.
+A more rigorous analysis would require significantly larger sample of simulations, homogeneously distributed in the parameter space.
+The dynamical ejecta mass, averaged over $8$ simulations of \DSrefset{} is $\overline{\amd} = (3.5 \pm 1.3)\times 10^{-3}M_{\odot}\,$ where hereafter we report also the standard deviation computed over the relevant simulation sample~\footnote{ We report here the mean value as it is the simplest quantitative measure to characterizes the differences between the different datasets. }.

-The dynamical ejecta mass, averaged over all simulations in \DSrefset{}, is: \be \overline{\amd} = (3.51 \pm 2.57)\times 10^{-3}M_{\odot}\ , \ee where hereafter we report also the standard deviation computed over the relevant simulation sample.
-Adding the rest of \DSheatcool{} we obtain $(4.17 \pm 3.65)\times 10^{-3}M_{\odot}$.
+Adding the rest of \DSheatcool{} (7 models) we obtain $(5.1 \pm 3.9)\times 10^{-3}M_{\odot}$.
 The increase is given largely by datasets that include the M1 neutrino scheme, \cite{Vincent:2019kor} and \cite{Sekiguchi:2016bjd}.
-However, adding models of \DScool{}, we observe that the mean value decreases to $2.91\times 10^{-3}M_{\odot}$, as models without neutrino absorption predict, on average, lower ejecta masses.
-Finally, adding models without neutrinos at all, some of which have polytropic EOS, results in an increase of the mean ejecta mass up to $5.56\times 10^{-3}M_{\odot}$, as models with polytropes, in particular \cite{Dietrich:2016hky}, give the largest $\md$ among all the considered models.
+However, adding models of \DScool{}, (another 8 models) we observe that the mean value decreases to $3.8\times 10^{-3}M_{\odot}$, as models without neutrino absorption predict, on average, lower ejecta masses.
+Finally, adding models without neutrinos at all, some of which have polytropic EOS (7 models in the restricted parameter space), we do not observe change in the $\overline{\amd}$.